 Although I do sometimes work on my paper travel journals in flight, my tablet and pen are usually enough to keep me occupied.
 Sometimes I doodle random art (such as this graphic on long flight must-haves), and sometimes I double up on activities – for instance, doodling the content of a podcast while I listen to it, or creating mandalas while listening to a favorite album.

-Although that top travel hack is hard to beat, below are my essentials for packing in my carry on for a long flight:
+Although that top travel hack is hard to beat, below are my essentials for packing for a flight:

 1. A mobile power bank